CLOSED FOR BUSINESS, JANUARY 2019

-Fact is, I’d never tasted a fresher-tasting burger and fries, so I kept eating.
+Fact is, I’d never tasted a fresher-tasting burger and fries.
 That plate was NOT going back to the kitchen.

-Though it’s easy to see how someone seeing me shake salt onto my burger and fries like a crazy woman might think I didn’t like the food, I was actually thrilled with the quality.
+Though it’s easy to see how someone seeing me shake salt onto my burger and fries like a crazy woman might think I didn’t like the food at all.

 Bright note: in the process of trying all available seasonings, I discovered the sweetest ketchup ever in the tiny pot on my plate.